Our Services

 The pain from kidney stones is often described as one of the most intense types of pain a person can experience.
 Unlike a kidney infection, stones don't always cause fever—unless they lead to infection.

-If you're experiencing symptoms like severe flank pain, blood in your urine, or waves of intense discomfort, it may help to check your symptoms using a free AI-powered tool designed specifically for Nephrolithiasis (Kidney Stones) to better understand what you're dealing with before your doctor visit.
+If you're experiencing symptoms like severe flank pain, blood in your urine, or waves of intense discomfort, you can use a free AI-powered symptom checker to help identify what might be causing your pain and prepare better information for your upcoming doctor visit.

 While kidney infection and kidney stones are common causes, other conditions can cause pain in this area: